lucidrunner/3D-to-2D-RenderFactory/README.md

 ## So, what is this?
 A half-finished Unity Plugin for creating 2D sprites from 3D animated models, currently available as a downloadable scene instead.
 Originally developed as a way to both learn Unity and more properly pick up C# back in 2018.X.
 Tested and working up to Unity 2020.3.15f2, there were some odd issues with at least 2019.4.18f1 where it would very occasionally softlock Unity on startup.

 The original goal of this whole project was to create Might and Magic 8-style spritesheets from animated 3D models.
 Over time it grew to also allow capturing of static images, as well as support for isometrical rendering (largely inspired by Grandia 1s 2D-in-a-3D-world style.)

+Timelapsed video version available at https://youtu.be/-fisF--7ibs (slightly outdated version though, also includes a currently non-public importer.)
+A more thorough (also slightly outdated) showcase available at https://youtu.be/pRMJ52EWjUg

 Currently busy with IRL-stuff but aiming to have an "official" release of this by mid-march.